tomwenseleers/export/README.md

 * Fully editable Powerpoint vector format output, enabling manual tidy-up of plot layout.
 * Save the output of statistical analysis in R as tables in Excel, Word, PowerPoint, Latex or HTML documents.
 * Customize formatting of R outputs.
-* This is the first beta release, and some functionality may still change in the final release.

 Installation
 ------------